Thanushan0207/Arduino-Accelerometer-Mouse/README.md

 # Arduino Accelerometer Mouse
-This is a arduino accelerometer mouse that's works through a USB connection to a PC or Laptop.
+This is a Arduino accelerometer mouse that's works through a USB connection to a PC or Laptop.

 Items:
 - Tactile Push Button